Weak lensing of strong lensing: beyond the tidal regime: Measuring LOS flexion in strong lensing images

 where we average over $\underline\vartheta$, and similarly for $\G$.
 Here we will skip the calculation.
 The interested reader can refer to \cref{Appendix: variance1} for more details.
 The final result reads:

 with

-It turns out, however, that according to the above definitions the variance of flexion diverges.
+Our results are consistent with the ones first obtained in \cite{Bacon_2006, Arena_2022} in the context of weak lensing.
+As a matter of fact, the flexion formalism was naturally first introduced in the context of cosmic weak lensing in \cite{Bacon_2006}.
+The only difference lies in the specific shape of the weight function $W$; the weak lensing scenario corresponds to $W_{os}$ in the present paper. \footnote{Beware, our definition of $\F$ and $\G$ differs from the ones of \cite{Bacon_2006, Arena_2022} by a factor $1/2$, which explains the factor 1/4 in our flexion power spectrum.} It turns out, however, that according to the above definitions the variance of flexion diverges.
 Since the flexion is one derivative higher than the shear, it strongly depends on small scales.
 This results in an additional $\ell^2$ in the expression of the variance.\footnote{The shear variance has a similar form to the flexion variance, but with a different kernel $q(\chi)$ and $\ell$ instead of $\ell^3$.} This means that flexion is highly sensitive to high $\ell$, and if we extrapolate $P_{\delta}$ to high $\ell$ using a power law, the variance diverges.
 Thus, the value we obtain strongly depends on the upper bound we set in the numerical integral.

 To solve this problem, we will slightly change the definition of the quantity we are computing.
 In the flexion regime we assumed that flexion is homogeneous on the scale of the image, which we will call $\theta_S$.
 In this context, this means that for a given strong lensing system located at $\underline\vartheta$, we have